compulim/commit-publish/README.md

 2. Run `npm show your-package versions` should list `1.0.0`
 3. Run `npm dist-tags ls your-package` should tag `1.0.0` as `latest`

-After you deploy release `1.0.0`, you may want to prepare for the next pre-release immediately.
-Otherwise, your next push to `@master` will be tagged with `1.0.0-master` instead of `1.0.1-master`.
+After you publish `1.0.0`, you may want to prepare for the next pre-release immediately.
+Otherwise, your next push to `@master` will be tagged with `1.0.0-master.*` instead of `1.0.1-master.*`.

+1. Run `git status` to make sure you have no additional changes
+2. Run `git pull`, to pull the latest `1.0.0` version bump back to your box
-1. Run `npm version prepatch`
+3. Run `npm version prepatch --no-git-tag-version`, and inform npm not to tag prerelease version
+4. Run `git commit -a -m "1.0.1-0"`
-2. Run `git push`
+5. Run `git push`